Festivals-App/festivals-identity-server/operation/DEPLOYMENT.md

 sudo ./install.sh <mysql_root_pw> <mysql_backup_pw> <read_write_pw>
 ```

+The config file is placed at:

+  > `/etc/festivals-identity-server.conf`.

+You also need to provide certificates in the right format and location:

+  > Root CA certificate           `/usr/local/festivals-identity-server/ca.crt`
+  > Server certificate            `/usr/local/festivals-identity-server/server.crt`
+  > Server key                    `/usr/local/festivals-identity-server/server.key`
+  > Authentication certificate    `/usr/local/festivals-identity-server/authentication.pem`
+  > Authentication key            `/usr/local/festivals-identity-server/authentication-key.pem`

+Where the root CA certificate is required to validate incoming requests, the server certificate and key is required to make outgoing connections via mTLS
+and the authentication certificate and key is required to create and validate JSON Web Token ([JWT](https://de.wikipedia.org/wiki/JSON_Web_Token)) for the authentication API.
+For instructions on how to manage and create the certificates see the [festivals-pki](https://github.com/Festivals-App/festivals-pki) repository.

 ## Copying mTLS Certificates to the VM

 Copy the server mTLS certificates from your development machine to the VM: